University of Utah Neuropsychiatric Inst Recovery Works

 University of Utah Neuropsychiatric Inst Recovery Works - Salt Lake City, UT

-University Of Utah Neuropsychiatric Inst Recovery Works is a mental health and addiction treatment center located at 501 Chipeta Way in the 84108 zip code in Salt Lake City, UT.
+University Of Utah Neuropsychiatric Inst Recovery Works is an addiction and mental health treatment center located at 501 Chipeta Way in the 84108 zip code in Salt Lake City, UT.
 It is operated by the State government.
-University Of Utah Neuropsychiatric Inst Recovery Works provides buprenorphine detox, suboxone prescription and buprenorphine maintenance.
-Some of the treatment approaches used by University Of Utah Neuropsychiatric Inst Recovery Works include rational emotive behavioral therapy, motivational interviewing and cognitive behavioral therapy.
-University Of Utah Neuropsychiatric Inst Recovery Works also specializes in detox services and offers residential benzodiazepines detoxification, inpatient alcohol detox and inpatient opioid detoxification.
-University Of Utah Neuropsychiatric Inst Recovery Works provides inpatient hospital rehabilitation, outpatient rehabilitation and regular outpatient treatment.
-It also provides inpatient detox, residential treatment for substance abuse and inpatient treatment for dual diagnosis.
+University Of Utah Neuropsychiatric Inst Recovery Works provides suboxone prescription, buprenorphine maintenance and buprenorphine detox.
+Some of the treatment approaches used by University Of Utah Neuropsychiatric Inst Recovery Works include substance use counseling approach, relapse prevention and motivational incentives.
+University Of Utah Neuropsychiatric Inst Recovery Works also specializes in detox services and offers inpatient alcohol detoxification, residential benzodiazepines detoxification and inpatient opioid detox.
+University Of Utah Neuropsychiatric Inst Recovery Works provides outpatient detox services, inpatient hospital rehabilitation and regular outpatient treatment.
+It also provides inpatient treatment for drug/alcohol addiction and mental health diagnosis, inpatient detox services and residential treatment for substance abuse.

 Address: 501 Chipeta Way, Salt Lake City, UT 84108